-a level artWill this win you a place at art college / university?
+Will an A in your A level art win you a place at art college / university?

 This can be the first hurdle as they are very high these days – mainly due to the fact that most of the Scottish Art Schools now are not independent and are part of the University of each particular city.

 In my experience this starts many of us creative types off on a challenge as we’re not necessarily academic AND creative, I know I certainly wasn’t at school.

-If you recognise some of what I’ve talked about here then maybe it’s time to make some changes.
+If you recognize some of what I’ve talked about here then maybe it’s time to make some changes.
 Changing the way you’re thinking and working at S5 or even S4 (or year 12 outside Scotland) will give you such a head start on making your winning portfolio.

 Hoping this finds you well and remember that if you’d like to discuss anything with me personally you can reach me here.